xantari/PinCab.Configurator/readme.md

 11. Realtime updating of region Size and Offset changes
 12. PinCab Screen configuration data (Read/Write).
 Can save your configuration data for easy movement to new monitor/videocard configuration during upgrades.
 13. High level debug information that shows monitors connected, their orientation with full virtual desktop space calculations (takes into account the X offsets)
-14. Pinball X Ini read/write/validation
+14. Pinball X .ini read/write/validation
 15. Autobackup registry keys and settings files whenever we write to them.
 Save to programs Backup folder.
 16. Future DMD (Future Pinball) read/write/validation